iluwatar/java-design-patterns/reactor/README.md

 * Dispatcher
 * Notifier

-## Intent
+## Intent of Reactor Design Pattern

-Handle service requests that are delivered concurrently to a service handler by one or more inputs.
+The Reactor pattern is designed to handle concurrent service requests efficiently, using a single or limited number of threads, making it a cornerstone for asynchronous, event-driven systems.

-## Explanation
+## Detailed Explanation of Reactor Pattern with Real-World Examples

 Real-world example

-> Imagine a busy restaurant kitchen where multiple orders come in from different tables at the same time.
+> This design pattern is analogous to a head chef in a busy kitchen, demonstrating its ability to manage high-scalability demands and maintain efficient task distribution in multithreaded environments.
 Instead of each chef handling one order at a time, there is a head chef who acts as the dispatcher.
 The head chef receives all the orders and decides which chef will handle which part of each order, ensuring that all chefs are utilized efficiently.
 This way, the kitchen can handle many orders simultaneously, ensuring that dishes are prepared quickly and efficiently without any one chef becoming a bottleneck.
 This setup is analogous to the Reactor pattern, where the head chef dispatches tasks (events) to various chefs (event handlers) to process multiple tasks concurrently.

 In plain words